GDQuest/website/content/tutorial/godot/2D/settings-demo/index.md

 	update_settings(settings)
 ```

-In the code above, you can see we used `SceneTree.STRETCH_MODE_2D` and `SceneTree.STRETCH_ASPECT_KEEP`.
+You can see in the code above we used `SceneTree.STRETCH_MODE_2D` and `SceneTree.STRETCH_ASPECT_KEEP`.
 If you want to know more about those options, you can check out this tutorial:

 {{< youtube "gkY6X-bziHQ" >}}

 {{< note >}} The demo will start with the settings configured in the _Project Settings_.
-You could add the code necessary to start from the default values in the _UIVideoSettings_ scene, but that is out of the scope of this tutorial. {{< /note >}}
+You could add the code necessary to start from the default values in the _UIVideoSettings_ scene, but that is out of this tutorial's scope. {{< /note >}}